Asher-1/CloudViewer-ML/README.md

 * Report problems and bugs

 Please, **make your pull requests to the** [**dev**](https://github.com/Asher-1/CloudViewer-ML/tree/dev) branch.
-ErowCloudViewer is a community effort.
+ACloudViewer is a community effort.
 We welcome and celebrate contributions from the community!

 If you want to share weights for a model you trained please attach or link the